alexkos971/maze-music/README.md

 # MAZE-MUSIC

-Web-application music servies
+Web-application music servies, like [Spotify]:https://open.spotify.com/

-Will be created on next technology:
+**Will be created on next technology**:

 ### MERN
   + *MobgoDB*